glynawe/Vanilla/vanilla.md

     Return = "return" [Expression] ";".

 `return` returns from a function immediately.
-If the function has a return type specified in its definition then a return value must be supplied, and the function's execution must end with a return statement in every case.
+If the function has a return type specified in its definition then a return value must be supplied, and all the function's paths of execution must end with a return statement.

 # Expressions